ericcornelissen/shescape/CONTRIBUTING.md

 `README.md` and in the `docs/` folder.
 The following guidelines apply to this
 documentation:

-- Sentences should use the active voice rather than passive voice.
+- Sentences should use active voice rather than passive voice.
 - Sentences should be shorter rather than longer.
 Avoid unnecessary words.
 - Code snippets should be complete, they should be copyable and work as is.
 - Links should have descriptive text.